jhlee8804/skia-win32/README.md

                   Visual-Studio-compatible project files that still ultimately build using ninja
     - msvs: Use Visual Studio’s own (slower) build system

-To choose which ones to use, set the GYP_GENERATORS environment variable to a comma-delimited list of generators before running sync-and-gyp.
-The default value for GYP_GENERATORS is ninja,msvs-ninja.
+To choose which ones to use, set the `GYP_GENERATORS` environment variable to a comma-delimited list of generators before running sync-and-gyp.
+The default value for `GYP_GENERATORS` is ninja, msvs-ninja.
 For example to enable the ninja and msvs generators:

 ### 4. Modify Build Params in /bin/sync-and-gyp